tayyabamin12/Assignment/README.md

 - [Hilt Dagger (Dependency Injection)] - used because it provides a standard way to incorporate Dagger dependency injection into an Android application and also recommended by Google.
 - [RX Java] - It provides a standard workflow that is used to manage all data and events across the application.
 - [Espresso] - It is a testing framework for Android to make it easy to write reliable user interface tests.
+- [Glide] - Glide is a fast and efficient image loading library, used to load images and also recommended by Google.
+- [Fast Android Networking] - used for networking call, its a powerful library for doing any type of networking in Android application.

 ## Usage